-By using a spinning chair, weird effects due conservation of angular momentum can felt.
+By using a spinning chair, weird effects due to conservation of angular momentum can be felt.
 Have a go before demonstrating, but beware - it's difficult to concentrate when your head is spinning!

 Try to make sure the chair is level, there is more than a metre of clear space around it in all directions, and the floor is something that won't graze anyone who lands on it (e.g. carpet).

 Find somewhere convenient to keep the bits of kit so that people don't trip over them.

 - By holding the masses at different distances from the body, the speed of spinning changes.
 For small children, it's enough to get them to just stick their arms and legs out.

 - Before sitting on the spinny chair, hold the bicycle wheel between two hands and spin it.
 Turn your arms so that the wheel is horizontal.
 There is a pull in the opposite direction.

 - Stopping the wheel while it's spinning.
 For a child standing, stop the wheel so that they feel a twist in their feet.
 For a child on the chair, if they are stationary, start the wheel spinning then stop it.
 They will start to spin.